topkecleon/telegram-bot-bash/doc/4_expert.md

 ```

 #### Environment variable exported from bashbot
-If you have sourced 'bashbot.sh' you have the following bashot internal variables availible:
+If you have sourced 'bashbot.sh' you have the following bashot internal variables available:
 ```bash
 COMMANDS	# default: ./commands.sh"
 MODULEDIR	# default: ./modules"